 In a world of bustling creativity and a thriving technology industry, it is essential for businesses and startup companies to be wary of copyright issues.
 Generally, copyright protection is automatic and provides the author exclusive rights to reproduce and distribute the work.
 However, copyright owners are only entitled to bring a claim for infringement against others if they have registered their copyrighted work.
 Those who do can then go after infringers who face statutory penalties and damages ranging from $500.00 to $150,000 per work for willful infringement.
 This does not include other remedies including infringer’s profits, injunctions, actual damages, and more.
-Fortunately, the doctrine of fair use is a common defense available for defendant litigants to defend themselves in a copyright infringement lawsuit.
+Fortunately, the doctrine of fair use in copyright law is a common defense available for defendant litigants to defend themselves in a copyright infringement lawsuit.
 However, in the realm of technology and the virtual world, other complications may arise when the doctrine of fair use is raised.

-Fair use is a legal doctrine that encourages freedom of expression by permitting the unlicensed use of copyright-protected works in particular circumstances.
+Fair use in copyright law – Fair use is a legal doctrine that encourages freedom of expression by permitting the unlicensed use of copyright-protected works in particular circumstances.
 Section 107 of the Copyright Act provides the framework for the determination whether a work is fair use and calls for the consideration of four factors in evaluation: (1) the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes; (2) the nature of the copyrighted work; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and (4) the effect of the use upon the potential market for or value of the copyrighted work.
 Courts are supposed to consider all of these factors; however, some factors may be given more weight than others based on the type of work and use of it.

 Because the outcome of using the fair use doctrine is not clear cut, it is generally best to err on the side of caution and not to use a copyrighted work without explicit consent.
 Some ways to acquire permission include obtaining a license from the private individual or company for use and purchasing from stock photography companies and the like that provide an accompanying license.